 Question: “My job is saying I must resign since I am filing for long term disability and do not plan to return to work.
 Should I consider resigning due to a disability?”
 The simple answer is most likely “no.” In fact, if you resign, you will lose your long-term disability benefits altogether.

-Except for very few employers, a resignation means that you will lose your case and no attorney can reverse a voluntary resignation.
-So how do you handle it when your HR department asks for a resignation?
+Except for very few employers, a resignation means you will lose your case except for very few employers.
+No attorney can reverse a voluntary resignation.
+So, how do you handle it when your HR department asks for a resignation?

 Resigning Due to a Disability